Q: I have just recently joined the club and noticed that my expiration date (… or renewal date) is a bit less than a one year membership?

 Q: Why does the Club frequently use the word “Klub” and “Konvention” instead of Club or Convention?

 A: The letter “K” is a unique item with this club.
 There are several stories that have evolved on this very subject.
 My official story came from our Guru Jack (Jakk) Longacre.
 Jakk once told me that when he was starting up the club (remember, the club started from about 10 members) that he had to get a typewriter, so Jakk, being the frugal one that he was, found such a deal that even he couldn’t refuse.
 Little did he know, until he started on the first club newsletter, there was no “C” key.
 Ever inventive, Jakk decided that the letter “K” would suffice.
 Hence… history is made.
-That’s my story and I’m sticking to it!!!

 Q: I am interested in having a Highpointers Club Convention in my area.
 What do I have to do?

 A: First off you need to get a plan to see if it’s feasible to have one in your area depending on lodging, banquet space, location to the area highpoint, etc. As the conventions go along, space requirements will be approximately 250 – 300 attending both the meeting and the banquet.
 Space will be needed for the Board of Directors meeting as well.
 Registration and “The Merc” will also need their space.
 The meeting / banquet are traditionally held on a Saturday evening with a Friday night get together.
 These days are not exactly set in stone and may be moved for the convenience of the Convention Host.
 Although the club likes to have this gathering in late summer, before school starts, it is sometimes necessary to have it after the school season begins due to weather conditions in the selected area.
-The request must be made officially at the banquet two years in advance (No Proxies).
-A vote will be made by every member attending that convention on the selection site (You must be present to vote).
+The request must be made officially at the banquet two years in advance (no proxies).
+A vote will be made by every member attending that convention on the selection site (you must be present to vote).
 You must present your plan to the membership at the convention and accept the responsibility to complete the convention task if selected.
 Expect plenty of competition in the race to get the convention, so come prepared with information and ideas.
 There are many members experienced in the convention process and several standing committees that will make this process more enjoyable and easier to handle.
 If interested, more information will be available upon request.